shauryakohli/Leetcode/README.md

 # Leetcode
-This is a repository that provides the solutions of Leetcode Problems solved by me
+This is a repository that provides the solutions of Leetcode Problems in different topics and difficulty levels solved by me